xunne899/dxc-login-assign/readme.md

 Validation error will be shown when there is an incorrect login.

 * Users are able to change different languages based on their preferences.
 Langauge translate tool is located on the top right hand corner(just below navbar)
+* When logged in, users are able to logout upon clicking the black logout tab (located top right hand corner of navbar)

 ## Technology Used